m-d-nabeel/melovitui/README.md

   - `l`: Seek forward
 - **Volume Control**
   - `←`/`→`: Adjust volume
+  - `Shift + ←/→`: Adjust pitch
 - **Application**
   - `q`: Quit
   - `?`: Toggle help overlay

-> **Note**: Advanced audio processing features (bass, treble, and balance adjustment) are currently in development.
+> **Note**: Advanced audio processing features (bass and treble adjustment) are currently in development.
 These features require additional implementation using the DASP (Digital Audio Signal Processing) library.
-While the key bindings exist in the code (`Shift + ←/→` for balance, `Shift + ↑/↓` for treble, and `↑/↓` for bass), they are not currently functional.
+While the key bindings exist in the code (`Shift + ↑/↓` for treble, and `↑/↓` for bass), they are not currently functional.

 > **Known Issue**: Seeking in FLAC files is not fully supported due to limitations in the underlying Claxon decoder used by Rodio.